As a Boston personal injury lawyer, it amazes me just how many people are injured each year due to negligence. Read More…

 The decision on when to hire a workers comp lawyer is likely one you are facing.
+If you had a work injury it is important to have representation.
 Not having legal help on your side only serves to help the insurance company take advantage of you.
 Don’t let that happen!

-We are Boston work injury attorneys that provide you personal representation from start to finish.
+I am a Boston workers compensation lawyer that gives you personal representation from start to finish.
 We will always return your phone calls and will keep you updated on the status of your case.
-We will also work tirelessly to maximize the benefits you are entitled to.
+We will also work tirelessly to maximize all of the benefits you are entitled to.

 What Is Massachusetts Workers Compensation Law?

 Workers’ compensation in Massachusetts is a compromise between workers and employers.
 The framework of Massachusetts workers compensation law is found at M.G.L c.
 152.

 When workers in Massachusetts get hurt at work, they are entitled to be compensated for their medical bills and missed time from work.
 Such compensation is paid even without a showing of fault on the part of the employer.
 In exchange, workers cannot sue their employers for negligence in court.
 This protects employers from litigation, and helps to avoid litigation.

 Here are some of the benefits our Massachusetts workers compensation law firm will pursue for you: